facebook/create-react-app/packages/react-scripts/template/README.md

 ### Failing ESLint on Warnings

-All the ESLint rules included with Create React App are configured as ESLint warnings and not errors.
-This means that a customized linter like the one described above will never fail (exit with code 1) due to one of Create React App's ESLint rules.
+Most of the ESLint rules included with Create React App are configured as ESLint warnings and not errors.
+This means that a customized linter like the one described above often won't fail (exit with code 1) due to one of Create React App's ESLint rules.
 If you want ESLint to fail when it encounters warnings you can run ESLint with the `--max-warnings` flag set to 0:

 ```json
 {